dli7319/SimpleMathJax3/README.md

 ## Notes
-* `$wgSmjConvertMath` will allow you to use your existing Tex math without editing your mediawiki pages.
+* `$wgSmjConvertMath` will allow you to use your existing LaTeX math without editing your mediawiki pages.
 However, this will prevent you from using the MathML syntax with MathJax.
 * Do not use `$wgSmjConvertMath` with the Visual Editor if you want to keep `<math>` elements.